Published on March 31st, 2025 by Felix Martinez

 Business Overview

-BSR Real Estate Investment Trust is an internally managed, open-ended real estate investment trust that owns a portfolio of 31 multifamily garden-style residential properties located in attractive primary and secondary markets in the Sunbelt region of the U.S. Its residential properties have 8,666 units in total.
-The REIT was founded in 1956 and became focused on multifamily housing in 1991.
+BSR Real Estate Investment Trust is an internally managed, open-ended REIT that owns a portfolio of 32 multifamily garden-style residential properties located in attractive primary and secondary markets in the Sunbelt region of the U.S. The REIT’s residential properties have 8,904 units in total.
+It was founded in 1956 and became focused on multifamily housing in 1991.

 Source: Investor Presentation

-Sunbelt markets have enjoyed superior population growth and economic growth for decades and are likely to continue growing much faster than the rest of the country.
-As a result, BSR REIT is ideally positioned to enjoy above average rent growth in the upcoming years.
+Sunbelt markets have enjoyed superior population and economic growth for decades and are likely to continue growing much faster than the rest of the country.
+As a result, BSR REIT is ideally positioned to enjoy above-average rent growth in the upcoming years.

-BSR REIT has high-quality residential properties that are affordable and thus it enjoys strong demand for its properties throughout all the phases of the economic cycle.
+BSR REIT has high-quality, affordable residential properties, which enjoy strong demand throughout all phases of the economic cycle.
 In addition, its properties require lower maintenance expenses than typical urban properties.

 Moreover, multifamily REITs have outperformed most other categories of REITs over the last two decades.